 CSSIW is the body responsible for regulating and inspecting establishments and agencies which provide social care services in Wales.
 Links to legislation are provided in the section “What we do”, under the “About us” tab.
 Other sections have inspectorate reports, annual reports, newsletters, information leaflets, and details of the complaint procedure.

 Care Inspectorate is the day to day working name of the body whose formal name is Social Care and Social Work Improvement Scotland (SCSWIS).
 It regulates and inspects social care, social work and child protection services in Scotland.
 Documentation on the site includes guidance, inspection reports, and documents relating to inspection, complaints and enforcement.
-Archived publications include those of the Scottish Commission for the Regulation of Care (“the Care Commission”), the body which was replaced by SCSWIS on 1 April 2011.
+Extensive links to legislation are provided via “Knowledge” within its linked microsite “The Hub”.

 The Care Quality Commission regulates all health and adult social care in England, and protects the rights of people detained under the Mental Health Act.
 Established under the Health and Social Care Act 2008, it replaced the Commission for Social Care Inspection, the Healthcare Commission and the Mental Health Act Commission on 1 April 2009.
 The site provides background information, consultations, guidance and other documents, including key publications of the bodies it replaced.

 The Charity Commission is the regulator and registrar of charities in England and Wales.
 Content here in the Charity Commission section of the GOV.UK web site includes a searchable database of all registered charities, which includes records of their financial histories; forms, guidance and policy documents; inquiry reports, case reports, decisions made, regulatory alerts and statements on live cases; statistics; and news and press releases.